BhagwatiChate/ESG_analysis/ESG_Analysis/README.md

 ## Notes
 - Some optional packages (OCR) require system dependencies (e.g., Tesseract).
 If OCR is not required for your PDFs, you can skip installing them.
 - GPU acceleration (PyTorch + CUDA) is optional but recommended for large models; CPU-only works for the POC.
-- The pipeline is self-contained in a single, executable notebook to comply with the assignment.

-## Post-Processing: Global Summaries
-See `docs/POSTPROCESSING.md` and use `src/postprocess_summary.py` to combine all PDFs' results into an executive summary and topic briefs.